letthelightin/finalproject/README.md

-#Final Project: J2048
+#MPC: CSIS10a: Final Project: J2048
 ###https://github.com/letthelightin/finalproject/
-###created by Daniel Retta of the Monterey Peninsula College Fall 2014
+###created by Daniel Retta of Monterey Peninsula College Fall 2014

 ##Project Outline:

-This is a remake of the computer game 2048 for a Java class hosted by Monterey Peninsula College of Monterey, California, USA and taught by Brian Schlining.
+This is a remake of the computer game 2048 for a Java class hosted by Monterey Peninsula College of Monterey, California, USA taught by Brian Schlining.

 An example of the game can be found at: